 The immediate distress in the real estate market actually occurred in the rental market.
 As major companies closed down in mid to late March, unemployment skyrocketed in days.
 Casual workers, those in industries such as tourism, hospitality and airlines were immediately impacted.
-Landlords and agents suddenly found their fantastic long-term tenants were unemployed through unprecedented circumstances.
+Landlords and real estate agents suddenly found their fantastic long-term tenants were unemployed through unprecedented circumstances.

 The State and Federal Government introduced measures to protect tenants from being evicted.
 Further to that, the Federal Government introduced the most comprehensive support package ever offered to Australians in the form of Job Keeper payments.
 This package was designed to keep employers and employees in work and in business whilst we ride through COVID-19.

 In the spirit of 'we are all in this together', landlords who had tenants in changed circumstances were overwhelmingly supportive and empathetic.
 We commend the many landlords who have been gracious in dealing with those tenants in distress during COVID-19.
 It is worth noting that many landlords are also facing distressing circumstances of their own at the same time.